Catastrophic Injuries: How Can a Lawyer Help?

 A lawyer can help navigate this process by collecting all of your medical records.
 They may also help by collecting all related evidence, photo evidence, any investigative evidence, police reports, expert reports, things of that nature, and put them all together in a demand package to send over to the insurance company.
 A lawyer can help negotiate a settlement with an insurance adjuster that is fair and reasonable in relation to your injury.

 Given the experience of your lawyer, assuming your lawyer is experienced, he/she will know and have a history of the value of catastrophic injuries and will be able to guide you to the best settlement.
-Your lawyer will help weigh the pros and cons of going forward with a lawsuit versus taking a pre-suit settlement.
+Your Bethesda personal injury attorney will help weigh the pros and cons of going forward with a lawsuit versus taking a pre-suit settlement.

 In the case that the insurance company is not offering enough money with respect to your catastrophic injury, a lawyer will help by filing a lawsuit.
 Once a lawsuit is filed, your lawyer will guide you through the litigation process.
 This includes, and is not limited to the following: